-You can use Flockler to automatically publish Facebook Live broadcast to your website, helping you to keep your site fresh, to increase the time spent on the site, and to reach an audience outside Facebook.
+You can use Flockler to automatically publish your recent Facebook Live broadcasts and other Facebook Page content to your website, helping you to keep your site fresh, to increase the time spent on the site, and to reach an audience outside Facebook.

 After the broadcast, edit out information that was only pertinent to the original live session and create a video to YouTube.
-Create a short clip and publish on Instagram, Twitter, and Snapchat.
+Create a short clip and publish on Instagram, X (formerly Twitter), and Snapchat.
 The ways of repurposing the original video content are endless.
 When creating videos to social channels, remember to add subtitles – as much as 85% of video is viewed without sound.

 Different channels need different styles, but the effort you put into one could be repurposed to use for others.
 Examples might be a ‘behind the scenes’ video for Instagram, a Vine or a bloopers post for YouTube.
 You could create a targeted clip of what happened yesterday, with when and how to follow in the future.